Stampede Pest Control

 Preventing termite infestations requires a proactive approach, especially during peak termite season.
 Homeowners and businesses can take several measures to minimize the risk of infestation.
 Reducing wood-to-soil contact is crucial, as this can provide termites with easy access to food sources.
 Ensuring proper drainage around properties and reducing excess moisture can also deter termite activity, as these pests thrive in moist environments.

-Professional termite control strategies often involve a comprehensive evaluation of the property to identify potential risks and existing infestations.
-This evaluation informs the development of an effective treatment plan, which may include soil treatments, bait systems, or direct wood treatments, depending on the type and extent of the infestation.
+Professional termite control starts with a full evaluation of the property to flag the risks and find any infestation that's already underway.
+What we find shapes the plan.
+That might mean soil treatments, bait systems, or direct wood treatments, depending on the type of termite and how far it's spread.

 Stampede Pest Control's approach to termite season